JosephLai241/SweatyHands/README.md

 This is my walkthrough for how I installed **Arch Linux on LVM with encryption, utilizing KDE Plasma** as the desktop environment.

+This repository includes additional documents pertaining to:

+* General Maintenance
+* LVM
+* Windows 10

+Documents within these areas of interest are listed in the Additional Information section of the Table of Contents.

-This walkthrough may change as I become more acquainted with Arch.
+SweatyHands is a work in progress and will be continually updated as I become more familiar with Arch.

 # Table of Contents